OpenGVLab/all-seeing/all-seeing-v2/README.md

 ### Stage1-Finetuning
 We utilize the same instruction tuning data as [LLaVA 1.5](https://github.com/haotian-liu/LLaVA?tab=readme-ov-file#visual-instruction-tuning) in stage 1 while updating the format of region data into the format of ASMv2.
 The updated annotation is presented [here](https://huggingface.co/datasets/OpenGVLab/AS-V2/blob/main/llava_v1_5_mix665k_asmv2_format.json).

+You may download our finetuned checkpoint [here](https://huggingface.co/OpenGVLab/ASMv2-Stage1-Ft) and use it for the second-stage training.

 ```shell
 # stage2 finetune
 sh scripts_asmv2/stage1-finetune.sh